 Suburban Foodies: Woolloongabba

-Known more cricket than cuisine, the Gabba has quietly established itself as a foodie hot spot in between...
+Known more in the past for AFL and cricket than cuisine, the Gabba has quietly established itself as a foodie...

 Not your average wine bar, expect more than just bottles of Shiraz and platters of charcuterie when you step through the doors of Superfly Funk Eye.